all pictures (Flickr, may 2008) courtesy of gernotp

 For Franz Gsellmann (1910-1981) the image of the Atomium must have been an eye-opener.
 He was born in the small community of Edelsbach, in the Steiermark-area in Austria, and since 1939 he took care of the family farm.
 As a young man he may have dreamed about a job of a more technological nature, fascinated as he was by electricity and electrical devices, but he had to succeed his father on the farm.

 However, when in 1958 in a journal he saw a picture of the Atomium, without any hesitation he took the train to Brussels to see it in reality.
-He came back with a model of the Atomium, emptied a room of the farm, situated the model there and started constructing an environment around it.
+He came back with a model of the Atomium, emptied a room of the farm, situated the model there and started constructing a kinetic art environment around it.

 Gsellmann has been working for more than twenty years on his creation.
-It ultimately became a 6 m long, 3 m high and 2 m wide construction, with 25 electric motors to make devices turn around, a lot of lamps to illuminate the environment, whistles that blow at will.
+It ultimately became a 6 m long, 3 m high and 2 m wide construction, with 25 electric motors to make devices turn around, a lot of lamps to illuminate the construction, and whistles that blow at will.

-The installation has been painted in bright colors, all together a happy, cheerful merry-go-round world
+Painted in bright colors, the installation all together presented a happy, cheerful merry-go-round world

 In 1968 Gsellmann for the first time put his machine into operation, but it used so much power that all supply of electricity to the village collapsed, putting all villagers in the dark.